Written by Heather Yoshimura, MSN, AGNP-BC Evidence-based · Peer-reviewed sources cited Last updated: May 3, 2026

 Yes, especially for relaxation and breathing work.
 These three exercises are safe for most women.
 For severe tension, trigger points, or pain with relaxation attempts, hands-on work from a specialist is typically more effective.
 Many specialists recommend a hybrid: supervised PT 1-2 times per week with home practice in between.

 Pelvic floor dysfunction in endometriosis results from multiple interacting systems—nervous system threat perception, gut inflammation, hormonal dysregulation, and central sensitization—meaning pelvic floor exercises alone cannot resolve pain driven by unsupported systemic inflammation.
 Understanding which system is your primary driver (Is it nervous system sensitization?
 Hormone-driven inflammation?
 Gut dysfunction?) determines whether exercises suffice or require integrated treatment.
-41% of endo patients have central sensitization and a significant proportion have neuropathic pain features, mechanisms that exercises cannot address, necessitating systemic evaluation to design effective treatment.
+Research shows that many endo patients have central sensitization features and a significant proportion have neuropathic pain features, mechanisms that exercises cannot address, necessitating systemic evaluation to design effective treatment.

 These exercises address one mechanism — pelvic floor hypertonicity.
 For many women, that's enough to create meaningful relief.
 For others, the pelvic floor is responding to deeper drivers that need to be identified and addressed together.